Originally posted 2009-06-27 06:31:32. Republished by Blog Post Promoter

 What you need is something small and something which either fits in your project bag or folds flat.
 Or something you were going to throw out anyhow.

-At my ANG chapter meetings, I often use the Starbucks cup I carry in.
+At my ANG chapter meetings, I often use the Starbucks cup I carry into the meeting.
 Once I’m done drinking the tea, it’s there and I’m throwing it out at the end of the meeting.

 But what do you do if you don’t have something like that — throw the ends on the floor?